AiursoftWeb/Kahla/Readme.md

 [![Website](https://img.shields.io/website?url=https%3A%2F%2Fkahla.aiursoft.cn%2F)](https://kahla.aiursoft.cn)
 [![Docker](https://img.shields.io/badge/docker-latest-blue?logo=docker)](https://hub.aiursoft.cn/#!/taglist/aiursoft/kahla)

-Kahla is a cross platform business chat application.
+Kahla is a cross-platform business chat application.
 It is written in C# and TypeScript.
 It uses ASP.NET Core and Angular.
 It is a part of the Aiursoft project.

 This is the server project of Kahla.